 The main goals for these programs are for students to achieve strong levels of academic proficiency in both languages and to value cultural diversity.
 Many programs exist at the elementary school level only, but there are some that continue the program into high school.
 One such program exists in the Saddleback Valley Unified School District.
 They have a K-12 dual language immersion program.
 Students enrolled in this program attend Gates Elementary School, Los Alisos Middle School and Laguna Hills High School.
 The Laguna Hills High School dual language program is affiliated with the International Spanish Academies Program from the Embassy of Spain.

 Students enrolled in dual language immersion programs have the opportunity to earn a State Seal of Biliteracy Award.
 On October 8, 2011, Governor Brown approved bill AB815, State Seal of Biliteracy, authored by Assemblymember Julia Brownley.
 This bill established a uniform set of criteria for all California school districts recognizing students for their successful academic achievement in English and another world language(s).
-The State Seal of Biliteracy will be recorded on the student’s high school diploma and/or transcripts.
+If the criteria is met, the State Seal of Biliteracy is recorded on the student’s high school diploma and/or transcripts.
 Previously, each school district used their own set of criteria for awarding the Seal of Biliteracy.
 More information and resources regarding this award can be found on the Californians Together website.
 Californians Together is a statewide coalition of advocates and other civil rights groups committed to securing equal access to underserved children in our schools.

 To gain a better understanding of what a dual language program can offer students, please see Edison Language Academy’s inspirational video clip regarding their model dual language program:

 New Dual Language Immersion Schools in Orange County, CA:

-Capistrano Unified School District added a fourth elementary dual language immersion program, but this time the language of choice was Mandarin, not Spanish.
-The new program began in the fall of 2012-13 at Bergeson Elementary School in Laguna Niguel.
-Information can be found on the school district’s website: Mandarin Language Immersion Program.
-The OC Register also wrote a news article on 9/26/11: Chinese-English program to open next fall.
+Capistrano Unified School District added a fourth elementary dual language immersion program; the newest addition provides Mandarin as the language of choice.
+The program began in the fall of 2012-13 at Bergeson Elementary School in Laguna Niguel and now includes grades K-2.
+Additional information about the school can be found on Friends of MIP and the school district’s website under Mandarin Immersion Program.